 Pancake Toppings

-This strawberry banana pancake recipe is especially delicious served up with some fresh banana slices and diced strawberries, and other favourite toppings like:
+This strawberry banana pancake recipe is especially delicious served up with some fresh banana slices and diced strawberries, and other favorite toppings like:

 - Maple syrup